esentri/domainlifecycles/readme_json_mapping.md

 ### Mapping of Identities and single-valued ValueObjects

-Identities are always 'single-valued' with NitroX DLC (i.e. they have exactly one property that holds the ID value).
+Identities are always 'single-valued' with DLC (i.e. they have exactly one property that holds the ID value).
 In addition, ValueObjects often have only one property that holds the value.
 Because of the Java representation of Identities and ValueObjects as Java objects (except for enum-based ValueObjects), Jackson would map them as in the following example: